sourcery-baas/website/index.markdown

 }
 ```

 > And there we have it !
-Not fond or using an API.
+Not fond or using an API ?
 Good news is soon you will be able to do this with the new magical IDE, with a drag and drop UI, and the option to do easy integration testing of your whole workflow !

+Fore more detailed usage guide check the [docs](https://sourcery-baas.github.io/docs/).